getodk/pyodk/README.md

 ## Session cache file

 The session cache file uses the TOML format.
-THe default file name is `.pyodk_cache.toml`, and the default location is the user home directory.
-The file name and location can be customised by setting the environment variable `PYODK_CACHE_FILE` to some other file path.
-This file should not be pre-configured as it is used to store a session token after login.
+The default file name is `.pyodk_cache.toml`, and the default location is the user home directory.
+The file name and location can be customised by setting the environment variable `PYODK_CACHE_FILE` to some other file path, or by passing the path at init with `Client(config_path="my_cache.toml")`.
+This file should not be pre-created as it is used to store a session token after login.

 # Usage